idra-lab/loco_nav/README.md

 # Installing Loco_nav code

 We strongly suggest to install a docker image to avoid  compatibility issues.
-To see how to install the docker image follow these [instructions](https://github.com/mfocchi/loco_nav/tree/master/install_docker.md).
+To see how to install the docker image follow these [instructions](https://github.com/mfocchi/loco_nav/tree/master/install_docker.md) for Linux users and these  [instructions](https://github.com/mfocchi/loco_nav/tree/master/install_docker_windows.md) for Windows users.